CLU23112 Greek History

-On successful conclusion of this module, students should be able to demonstrate:
+On successful conclusion of this module, students should be able to:

-- Sound knowledge of the history and geography of the Greek world
+- Demonstrate sound knowledge of the history and geography of the Greek world.

-- Knowledge of, and ability to analyse critically, the primary textual sources relevant to the module
+- Analyse critically, the primary textual sources relevant to the module.

-- Familiarity with other types of relevant evidence (inscriptions, coins, archaeology) and ability to integrate them with the textual evidence
+- Identify and contextualise relevant forms of non-textual evidence (inscriptions, coins, archaeological material), and integrate them with textual sources.

-- Familiarity with, and ability to evaluate, the major theoretical approaches, debates and scholarship relevant to the module topics
+- Evaluate the major theoretical approaches, debates and scholarship relevant to the module topic.

-- Ability to discuss the above, both orally and in writing, in a clear and scholarly manner, and to work effectively in teams
+- Discuss the above, both orally and in writing, in a clear and scholarly manner.